The best travel books for ultimate escapism – from adventure epics to beach reads

 TANGERINE BY CHRISTINE MANGAN

 A Hitchcockian thriller about an unsettling relationship between two women

 Set in 1950s Tangier, this pacy thriller sketches out a tale of obsession and menace between two old university friends, Alice and Lucy.
 As Alice struggles to acclimatise to her new life in Morocco, her old friend mysteriously shows up and helps ease her out of the house.
 However, Alice soon starts feeling oppressed by Lucy, as we discover there are more twists and turns to the narrative than we first thought.
 Mangan has been compared to both Hitchcock and Highsmith in her depiction of psychological tension.

 HALF OF A YELLOW SUN BY CHIMAMANDA NGOZI ADICHIE

 A story of three intersecting lives during the Nigerian Civil War

-Adichie’s epic novel takes us back to the Nigerian civil war, into the intersecting lives of three characters: Ugwu, a houseboy to a college professor; Olanna, the professor’s mistress; and Richard, an Englishman drawn to Olanna’s twin sister.
+Adichie’s epic novel takes us back to the Nigerian civil war, into the intersecting lives of three characters: Ugwu, a houseboy to a university professor; Olanna, the professor’s mistress; and Richard, an Englishman drawn to Olanna’s twin sister.
 So begins a tale charting the final years of colonialism in Nigeria, and the ways race, class and love affect the lives of the characters.